klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.validator.md

 caver.validator.validateTransaction(tx)
 ```

 Validates a transaction.
-This function compares the public keys of the account key of the Klaytn account in the Klaytn with the public keys recovered from `signatures`.
-And if transaction is fee-delegation, which has `feePayerSignatures` variable inside, this function compares recovered public keys from `feePayerSignatures` and the public keys of the fee payer.
+This function compares the public keys of the account key of the Klaytn account with the public keys recovered from `signatures`.
+If the transaction is fee-delegated with the `feePayerSignatures` variable inside, this function compares the public keys recovered from `feePayerSignatures` with the public keys of the fee payer.

 **Parameters**